How BioVie Inc (BIVI) Stock converts water flow into cash flow

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of BioVie Inc (NASDAQ:BIVI) dipped -4.02% to close Monday’s market session at $1.67, lower as compared to yesterday’s close.
-The stock price fluctuated between $1.66 and $1.81 throughout the trading session with the volume trading being 547209 shares, which represented a significant variation when compared to the three months average volume of 706.72K shares.
-The firm’s stock price fluctuated -4.02% within the last five trades and -44.52% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -71.74% in the last 6 months and -52.15% was subtracted to its value over the previous 3 months.
-BIVI stock is trading at a margin of -47.50%, -51.85% and -68.23% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of BioVie Inc (NASDAQ:BIVI) dipped -2.03% to close Friday’s market session at $1.45, lower as compared to yesterday’s close.
+The stock price fluctuated between $1.40 and $1.50 throughout the trading session with the volume trading being 905896 shares, which represented a significant variation when compared to the three months average volume of 726.05K shares.
+The firm’s stock price fluctuated -16.67% within the last five trades and -53.97% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -73.83% in the last 6 months and -54.69% was subtracted to its value over the previous 3 months.
+BIVI stock is trading at a margin of -49.20%, -56.25% and -71.84% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 Artificial Intelligence Stocks to Buy for 2024